Developing QtQuick applications with Qt Designer

-The professional scope of graphics differs profoundly from our familiar software design and development.
-Two different but complementary worlds, which must necessarily communicate to achieve the common goal: the finished application, tested on hardware, on schedule.
+The professional field of graphics differs profoundly from our familiar territory of software design and development.
+Two different but complementary worlds must inevitably communicate to reach a common goal: finishing the application on time and testing it on hardware.

-However, one problem does arise.
-Usually, graphic designers and developers work in a parallel and disjointed manner, remaining in their respective worlds.
-The graphic designer creates a mock-up of the application with their own work tools (Photoshop, Illustrator, Flash …) and passes the ball to the developer, who recreates from scratch the same interface, this time in QtQuick.
+A problem nevertheless emerges.
+Usually, graphic designers and developers work in a simultaneous and disjointed way, remaining in their respective worlds.
+The graphic designer creates a mockup of the application with their working tools (Photoshop, Illustrator, Flash, etc.) and passes the ball to the developer, who recreates the same interface from scratch in QtQuick.

-Any change that the graphic designer intends to make later must go back the same way, that is changing the mock-up, before passing it back to the programmer who will now have to integrate the change into the actual application.
+Each change that the designer wants to make later must retrace the same road, that is, change the mockup, pass it back to the programmer, who will then have to integrate the change into the actual application.

-Overall, the system is not agile.
-The programmer can work in an agile manner in their world, the graphic designer can do it in their own, but as a whole the workflow is a non-iterative pipeline, where it is difficult to make changes.
+The system as a whole is not Agile.
+The programmer can work in an Agile way in their world, the designer can do it in their own as well, but overall, the workflow is a non-iterative pipeline where it’s difficult to make changes.

 Objective: Agile Workflow

-QtDesigner is in fact a tool that closely resembles what a non-programmer would expect:
+QtDesigner is a tool that aligns well with what non-programmers typically expect:

 Style and Scripting